lf-energy-projects-renovation-state/open-smart-grid-platform/osgp/platform/osgp-adapter-domain-smartmetering/README.md

 ### Mappers

-To convert between the internal messages and the DTO objects, Orika mappers are used.
+To convert between the internal messages and the [DTO objects](#dto-objects), Orika mappers are used.

 For single requests, the services call the mappers directly.
 For example: The `ConfigurationService` calls the `ConfigurationMapper`.
 These mappers can be found here: [Mappers](../osgp-adapter-domain-smartmetering/src/main/java/org/opensmartgridplatform/adapter/domain/smartmetering/application/mapping).
 Most request and response types are converted automatically, because the internal type and the DTO have the same fields.
 For some types, specific [converters](../osgp-adapter-domain-smartmetering/src/main/java/org/opensmartgridplatform/adapter/domain/smartmetering/application/mapping/customconverters) are needed.

 For bundle requests, the bundle endpoint uses the [ActionMapperService](../osgp-adapter-domain-smartmetering/src/main/java/org/opensmartgridplatform/adapter/domain/smartmetering/application/services/ActionMapperService.java) and the [ActionMapperResponseService](../osgp-adapter-domain-smartmetering/src/main/java/org/opensmartgridplatform/adapter/domain/smartmetering/application/services/ActionMapperResponseService.java) to translate all requests and response in the bundle.

+### DTO objects

+The DTO objects for smartmetering are located in the [smartmetering](../../shared/osgp-dto/src/main/java/org/opensmartgridplatform/dto/valueobjects/smartmetering) package in osgp-dto.

+For each function, a type should also be included in [NotificationTypeDto](../../shared/osgp-dto/src/main/java/org/opensmartgridplatform/dto/valueobjects/smartmetering/NotificationTypeDto.java).

 ### Adapter ws smartmetering